ramonrietdijk/livewire-tables/UPGRADE.md

 ## Upgrading to 6.x from 5.x

+Documentation about the [versioning](VERSIONING.md) of this package has been added.
+Please, read it carefully before upgrading.

 The return type of methods `resolveActions`, `resolveColumns` and `resolveFilters` have been changed.
 They now return their own collection in favor of `Illuminate\Support\Collection` for easier interaction.

 The event `refreshLivewireTable` has been removed.
 It was dispatched after the execution of actions which is redundant because the component already refreshes afterwards.